And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Keep in mind the notional value of the total amount of OTC derivatives outstanding reported by the BIS was reduced by 50% about two years ago when the BIS changed their computer basis for valuation by considering all derivatives as going to closure as value to maturity.
-The actual total value of all outstanding OTC derivatives that was then carried for two reporting periods on the books of the BIS is one quadrillion, one hundred and forty four trillion US dollars notional value.
-This is fact.
+The actual total value of all outstanding OTC derivatives that was then carried for two reporting periods on the books of the BIS is one quadrillion, one hundred and forty-four trillion US dollars notional value.
+This is a fact.
 The $700 trillion US dollars that is quoted now has not changed since it was manufactured by a change in the method of accounting for notional value by reducing the number by approximately 50%.

 “After an increase of only 3% in the second half of 2010, total notional amounts outstanding of over-the-counter (OTC) derivatives rose by 18% in the first half of 2011, reaching $708 trillion by the end of June 2011.
 Notional amounts outstanding of credit default swaps (CDS) grew by 8%, while outstanding equity-linked contracts went up by 21%.”-The Bank for International Settlements, Nov.
 2011

-As early as 1998, soon to be chairperson of the Commodity Futures Trading Commission (CFTC), Brooksley Born, approached Alan Greenspan, Bob Rubin, and Larry Summers (the three heads of economic policy) about derivatives.
+As early as 1998, soon to be the chairperson of the Commodity Futures Trading Commission (CFTC), Brooksley Born, approached Alan Greenspan, Bob Rubin, and Larry Summers (the three heads of economic policy) about derivatives.
 She said she thought derivatives should be reined in and regulated because they were getting too out of control.
-The response from Greenspan and company was that if she pushed for regulation that the market would implode.
+The response from Greenspan and the company was that if she pushed for regulation that the market would implode.

-The most liberal estimate of the bailout costs ($24 trillion) is equal to less than 2% of the derivatives market and very dangerous is that the vast bulk of them (84%) are based on interest rates: this is why 'they' will sell their mother and father to keep the interest rates LOW and why by doing this 'they' will create a hyperinflation which in turn will push up the interest rates and destroy the financial system.
+The most liberal estimate of the bailout costs ($24 trillion) is equal to less than 2% of the derivatives market and very dangerous is that the vast bulk of them (84%) are based on interest rates: this is why 'they' will sell their mother and father to keep the interest rates LOW and why by doing this 'they' will create hyperinflation which in turn will push up the interest rates and destroy the financial system.

 In 2008 the Credit Default Swap (CDS) market (which is only 1/10th the size of the interest rate-based derivative market) nearly destroyed the entire financial system.
 One can only imagine what would happen if the interest rate-based derivative market (which is ten times as large) suffered a similar Crisis.

 The vast majority of derivative exposure involves only a small handful of institutions: JP Morgan, Goldman Sachs, Bank of America, Citibank, and HSBC.
 JP Morgan is holding double the amount Goldman and Bank of America are holding.
 [An intelligent saver will for obvious reasons stay away from these financial institutions.].
-If 4% of derivatives are "at risk" and 10% of those bets go bad, you've wiped out ALL OF THESE BANKS' EQUITY and they go to ZERO.
+If 4% of derivatives are "at-risk" and 10% of those bets go bad, you've wiped out ALL OF THESE BANKS' EQUITY and they go to ZERO.

 We have unfortunately not seen the end of the cumulative credit losses.